WayneFerdon/WoxBasePluginQuery/README.md

 Base Library for some Wox base plugins, to use this, just put the folder named 'WoxPluginBase_Query ' which contains all files in this repository right under the wox/flowlauncher/etc. plugin dir as well as the plugins which required this.

-To add more wox-base-launchers, see [Query.py Line 24](https://github.com/WayneFerdon/WoxPluginBase_Query/blob/master/Query.py#L24) to [Query.py Line 33](https://github.com/WayneFerdon/WoxPluginBase_Query/blob/master/Query.py#L35)
+To add more wox-base-launchers, see [Query.py Line 23](https://github.com/WayneFerdon/WoxPluginBase_Query/blob/master/Query.py#L23) to [Query.py Line 34](https://github.com/WayneFerdon/WoxPluginBase_Query/blob/master/Query.py#L34)

+To check installation, type 'CheckWoxPluginBase_QueryInstallation' to query in Wox, FlowLauncher or etc. ,or just check in plugin settings in launcher ui.